Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 ## Conclusion

 Thanks for reading folks!
-I really enjoyed this box as it required manual enumeration rather than automated tools.
-At the end i thought it would be fun to exploit the jenkin server using the java deserialization and getting the root flag through there.
-Anyways i really liked it.
+I really enjoyed this box as it required manual enumeration rather than using automated tools for priviledge escalation.
+I will keep posting writeup boxes i solve through this platform in coming days.

+~ickl0cc